 In fact, many studies have shown that millennials don’t spend their money on the kind of things their parents and grandparents do.
 A 2014 Time report indicated that millennials spend less money on things like health insurance, wedding, homes, investments, pay TV, e.t.c.

 The question then is what do this category of people spend their money on.
-I recently had an encounter with Daniel Branch, the CEO of Slim’s E-juice LLC.
-In the course of our discussion we came out with about 30 things that the millennials disproportionately spend more money on than the baby boomers.
+I recently had an encounter with Daniel Branch, the CEO of Slim’s E-juice.
+In the course of our discussion we came out with about 30 things that Millennials disproportionately spend more money on than the baby boomers.

 I will be discussing five of these below: